smartshark/coastSHARK/docs/source/intro.rst

 For Python the build in `ast <https://docs.python.org/3/library/ast.html>`_ package is used, for java the `javalang <https://github.com/c2nes/javalang>`_ package is used.

 This software is supposed to be run as a plugin for serverSHARK.
 It can be run standalone if a MongoDB is running and vcsSHARK has run beforehand.
+*coastSHARK* uses the `pycoSHARK <https://smartshark.github.io/pycoSHARK>`_ models :class:`pycoshark:pycoshark.mongomodels.VCSSystem`, :class:`pycoshark:pycoshark.mongomodels.File`, :class:`pycoshark:pycoshark.mongomodels.Commit` and :class:`pycoshark:pycoshark.mongomodels.CodeEntityState`
+The first are only used for looking up the correct CodeEntityState and the results are written to CodeEntityState.

 ..
 WARNING:: This software is still in development.
 Also note some caveats described in :ref:`pyast` and in :ref:`javaast`